iifl-logo

 KEY AUDIT MATTERS:

 Key audit matters are those matters that, in our professional judgement, were of most significant in our audit of the Financial Statements of the current period.
 These matters were addressed in the context of our audit of the Financial Statement as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
-In the audit of the current period, money raised by public offer of equity shares by the company during the year were prima facie, applied by the company for the proposes for which the money was raised.
 We do not have observed any key audit matters required to be reported separately.

 Reasonable assurance is a high level of assurance but is not a guarantee that an audit conducted in accordance with SAs will always detect a material misstatement when it exists.
 Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken based on these Financial Statements.